behas/lucene-skos/README.md

 The [Simple Knowledge Organization System (SKOS)][skos] is a model for expressing controlled structured vocabularies (classification schemes, thesauri, taxonomies, etc.).
 As an application of the [Resource Description Framework (RDF)][rdf], SKOS allows these vocabularies to be published as dereferenceable resources on the Web, which makes them easy to retrieve and reuse in applications.
 SKOS plays a major role in the ongoing [Linked Data][ld] activities.

-## What is lucene-SKOS?
+## What is lucene-skos?

-lucene-SKOS is an analyzer module for [Apache Lucene 3.x][lucene] and [Solr 3.6.1][solr].
+lucene-skos is an analyzer module for [Apache Lucene 3.x][lucene] and [Solr 3.6.1][solr].
 It takes existing SKOS concepts schemes and performs term expansion for given Lucene documents and/or queries.
 At the moment, the implementation provides custom SKOS [Analyzers](https://lucene.apache.org/core/3_6_0/api/all/org/apache/lucene/analysis/Analyzer.html) and [TokenFilters](https://lucene.apache.org/core/3_6_0/api/all/org/apache/lucene/analysis/TokenFilter.html).

 ## Features

 The module supports the following use cases:

- * [UC 1](https://github.com/behas/lucene-SKOS/wiki/UseCases): Expansion of URI terms to SKOS labels: URI-references to SKOS concepts in given Lucene documents are expanded by the labels behind those concepts.
+ * [UC 1](https://github.com/behas/lucene-skos/wiki/UseCases): Expansion of URI terms to SKOS labels: URI-references to SKOS concepts in given Lucene documents are expanded by the labels behind those concepts.

- * [UC2](https://github.com/behas/lucene-SKOS/wiki/UseCases): Expansion of text terms to SKOS labels: Labels in given Lucene documents, which are defined as preferred concept labels in a given SKOS vocabulary, are expanded by additional labels defined in that vocabulary.
+ * [UC2](https://github.com/behas/lucene-skos/wiki/UseCases): Expansion of text terms to SKOS labels: Labels in given Lucene documents, which are defined as preferred concept labels in a given SKOS vocabulary, are expanded by additional labels defined in that vocabulary.

 ## Installation